 Cane toads should be collected and held in containers that are closed and adequately ventilated.

 When killing toads, humane procedures must always be used.
-These procedures must avoid distress, be reliable, and produce rapid loss of consciousness without pain until death occurs.
+These procedures must avoid distress, be reliable and produce rapid loss of consciousness without pain until death occurs.
 Some methods of euthanasia require that toads be physically restrained.
-Proper handling and restraint is essential to minimise pain, fear, distress and anxiety experienced by the animal.
+Proper handling and restraint are essential to minimise pain, fear, distress and anxiety experienced by the animal.

 If you catch a cane toad and are unsure of how to euthanise it, contact your local NPWS office or take the toad to a local vet.

 Even freshly killed toads can poison animals.
 Use gloves to protect yourself and place them in a container before disposing in your covered compost or garbage bin.